Mountain guide & extreme mountaineer

-World famous mountain climber & Mayrhofen"s Mountain Professor
+World Famous Alpinist & Mayrhofen's Mountain Professor

 Under the motto, "Everyone has their own personal Everest", Peter feels that everyone should look for new challenges in the hiking world, according to their own mental and physical state.The essential thing is to conquer your inner demons and find a challenge that is within your reach.
 It doesn"t matter how high the summit is you"re aiming for, it"s all about creating your own personal Everest.
 Respect for nature and knowing your own limitations are crucial in this context.